MonliH/coperr-lang/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^

 - **Be easy to read.** Copper has been designed to be easy to read, and easy to learn.
   It is similar to Python 3, making it easier to learn for those who know the language.
+It also does not use newlines (`Off-side Rule <https://en.wikipedia.org/wiki/Off-side_rule>`_) which makes it easier to learn for people coming from languages like C and C++.

 - **Be faster then Python 3.** Coperr has a pure python implementation, which means you can use modules like `Pypy <https://pypy.org/>`_ and `CPython <https://github.com/python/cpython>`_.
   Use of Pypy or CPython can possibly make it even faster the normal Python 3 (even though it is written in Python 3).